-On occasion, licensed or certified healthcare providers (nurses, respiratory therapists, physician assistants, etc.) may accompany the EMS crew in the back of an ambulance if it has been determined by the crew or by the transferring/receiving facility that patient care would be enhanced.
+On occasion, licensed or certified healthcare providers (nurses, respiratory therapists, physician assistants, etc.) may accompany the EMS crew in the back of an ambulance if it has been determined by the crew or by the transferring or receiving facility that patient care would be enhanced.
 The healthcare provider must obtain prior medical direction in event that care is to be rendered.

-Physicians may provide patient care as described in the protocols under "unknown physician on scene" (P-14) or "patient's physician on scene" (P-13).
+Physicians may provide patient care as described in the protocols under "physician on scene unknown" (A-4 to A-5 #22) or "physician on scene patient's" (A-5 #21).

-Students may engage in patient care while under the direct supervision of an approved preceptor
+Students may engage in patient care while under the direct supervision of an approved preceptor.